fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 must ensure the risk of these can be minimised to the fullest extent.

-Servers SHOULD have a new identifier that peers use as reference, this SHOULD NOT be a FQDN, an IP address, or identifier tied to a certificate.
+Servers SHOULD have a new identifier that peers use as reference, this SHOULD NOT be a FQDN, an IP address or identifier tied to a public certificate.
 Servers SHOULD be able to migrate and change their identifiers as stratum topologies or network configuration changes occur.